What’s the Difference Between Prawns and Shrimps?

 Conclusion

-It is clear that despite their similarities, there is still some difference between prawns and shrimps that can be used to tell them apart.
+Despite their similarities, there are still some differences between prawns and shrimp that can be used to tell them apart.

-Most often, regional differences and local naming add to the confusion of distinguishing these two species from each other.
+Regional differences and local naming often add to the confusion of distinguishing these two species.

-Regardless of their similarities or differences, prawn and shrimp are two great sources of proteins for our diet and a culinary delight for those who delight in consuming seafood.
+Regardless of their similarities or differences, prawns and shrimp are great sources of proteins for our diet and a culinary delight for those who enjoy seafood.

 Leave a Reply